FASHION IN ISTANBUL

 That's right, every collection has a unique theme.
 And these themes spring naturally in the design process.
 I always start with researching the right clothes for the garments.
 Time i spend for the research is pretty short but i construct all the concept at this very limited time.

 When i was preparing for Hamal collection, i spent so much time in Eminönü.
 I saw a lot of hamal (street porter) there.
 How they carry their 'küfe' (a very large basket carried on the back by street porters) and how the küfe itself is woven inspired me.
-I'm
+I'm basically interested in traditional Turkish culture.
+For instance, i have a big respect for all the aspects of sufi culture and i reflected this fascination at 'Semazenler' with writing and other details placed on pieces of clothing.

 Is there any chracteristics you especially give a place in your desings?